The Handmaid's Tale: Censorship in the United States

-In May 2022, Atwood announced that, in a joint project undertaken with Penguin Random House, an "unburnable" copy of the book would be produced and auctioned off, the project intended to "stand as a powerful symbol against censorship".
-On 7 June 2022, the unique, "unburnable" copy was sold through Sotheby's in New York for $130,000.
+In 2022, Atwood announced that, in a joint project undertaken with Penguin Random House, a unique "unburnable" copy of the book would be produced as a demonstration against censorship.
+The copy sold for $130,000 at auction in New York.

 The book has been banned in school libraries in Florida, Missouri, Oregon, Pennsylvania, South Carolina, Texas, Utah, Virginia, Wisconsin, and Wyoming.

+In March 2026, the state of Utah banned the novel from all public schools.
+This decision was made after at least three school districts determined it amounted to "objective sensitive material".

 Censorship in Canada

 In 2009, a parent in Toronto accused the book of being anti-Christian and anti-Islamic because the women are veiled and polygamy is allowed.
 Rushowy reports that "The Canadian Library Association says there is 'no known instance of a challenge to this novel in Canada', but says the book was called anti-Christian and pornographic by parents after being placed on a reading list for secondary students in Texas in the 1990s."

 In 2025, the book was one of over 200 slated for removal from Edmonton Public Schools in response to the Alberta government's request to remove works that contained sexually explicit material.
 Atwood wrote a satirical short story on social media in response.
 After public backlash, Alberta premier Danielle Smith announced that the ministerial order would be rewritten.